jrheard/blog/_drafts/quinto.md

 [Clojure](https://clojure.org/) is my favorite programming language.
 It's got a strong focus on writing pure functions—all of its built-in data structures are immutable by default!—but you can still easily perform side effects in it when you want to.
 It sits on top of Java, so in addition to the excellent libraries that the Clojure community has created, you can also use any Java library in your Clojure program.

-The community's great, too - they're very active on [/r/clojure](https://www.reddit.com/r/Clojure/) and the [Clojurians Slack](http://clojurians.net/), and are just generally a really nice, smart, helpful, positive group that I'm proud to be a part of.
+The community's great, too—they're very active on [/r/clojure](https://www.reddit.com/r/Clojure/) and the [Clojurians Slack](http://clojurians.net/), and are just generally a really nice, smart, helpful, positive group that I'm proud to be a part of.

 Clojure strikes a really nice balance between functional purity and actually getting stuff done.
 It's a particularly excellent language for writing computer programs that transform and filter data[^1].
 You should try it out!
 I'll include some useful links for beginners at the bottom of this article.

 ClojureScript
 -------------

 I actually wrote my program in [ClojureScript](https://clojurescript.org/), though.
 ClojureScript is a dialect of Clojure that compiles to JavaScript.
-It's been around since 2011, and it's _really_ good.

 ClojureScript lets you write a Clojure program and then run it in a web browser.
 This means:

 * If you know a little HTML and CSS, your Clojure program now has a GUI.
 * You can share your program with other people by just uploading a .js file (and probably an `index.html` and a `style.css`) somewhere and giving your friends a link to it.

 ClojureScript programs can also use any JavaScript library, as well as the majority of Clojure libraries.
+ClojureScript programs aren't just limited to the browser—they can run _anywhere_ that JavaScript programs can run.

-On top of all that, programming in ClojureScript is _fun_, because the community has created a ton of really stellar libraries that make development a pleasure.
+On top of all that, programming in ClojureScript is **fun**, because the community has created a ton of really stellar libraries that make development a pleasure.
 Let's take a look at some of my favorites.

 Reagent
 -------